Recent incidents reported in Jefferson

-- criminal trespass and entering auto on Athens St. where a man reported a muffler had been taken off a vehicle, but wasn't taken.

-- stalking on Elrod Ave. where a woman thought an ex may have been following her.
-She said the man also called and texted her constantly and had threatened her.

-- miscellaneous report on Peach Hill Dr. where someone reported a vehicle was taken without permission.
+- miscellaneous report on Peach Hill Dr. where a man said a woman took a vehicle without permission and wouldn't return it.

-- information on Ronald Reagan Ln. where two people had a dispute on social media and one of them asked for their contact information.

-- information on Athens St. where a woman thought someone was following her.
-She suspects they may be family members of someone involved in a criminal case involving her family.
+- terroristic threats and acts on Peachtree Rd. where a man reportedly sent a woman a threatening text message, saying he would shoot up their house and kill people.

+- agency assist on Hwy.
+441 where officers assisted at a safety checkpoint in Banks County.
+Someone reportedly threw out a blunt and officers suspected a passenger may have tried to put marijuana in his mouth.

 (0) comments